HistoRY & Legacy

 The Pre-Parel Period (1770-1936):

 The earliest record of a seminary in Bombay dates back to 1770 when the Carmelite bishop Dominic of St Clare housed and trained candidates for the priesthood in his residence attached to the Fort Chapel in Meadows Street (located in the present-day ‘Fort’ area of South Mumbai).
 The earliest recorded ordinations in the diocese are from the year 1775 when Bishop Charles of St Conrad “raised four students to the clerical state.”
-In 1777 the seminary moved out of the Bishop’s House to a rented house in the Fort area.
+In 1777 the seminary moved to a rented house in the Fort area.

 The Parel Period (1936-1960):